Skip to main content

 Brian Hopkins

-Brian Hopkins is a seasoned veteran in the waste industry with over 30 years of experience.
-Hopkins currently serves as the Area President of Virginia, overseeing the financial and day-to-day operations for the hauling, transfer station, landfills, and DuPont processing facilities.
-Hopkins joined Meridian Waste in February of 2023, and began his duties as a General Manager in Petersburg, VA.
+Hopkins joined Meridian Waste in February of 2023, and began his duties as a General Manager in Petersburg, Virginia.
 In just 4 months, he had collaborated with the Area Presidents to implement tactical initiatives to drive functional excellence and budget achievement.
-Furthermore, he partnered with the maintenance department to ensure all equipment remains in working order and in compliance with safety standards.
-Mr. Hopkins was then promoted to District Manager in March of 2023, and ultimately promoted to Area President in May of 2023.
-His responsibilities increased to include two hauling operations, two landfills, one transfer station, and one processing facility.
+Furthermore, he partnered with the maintenance department to ensure all equipment remained in working order and in compliance with safety standards.

-Mr. Hopkins oversees a team of one hundred employees and he manages a $36M annual revenue.
-He was employed by Waste Management, Advanced Disposal Services, Veolia Environmental Services and Allied Waste previously.
-He is the recipient of many awards, including the Veolia Environmental Services Division of the Year Award in 2008, and most recently, the IMAA-Aggregate/Asphalt Safety Award – 20 Years Injury Free.
+Before joining Meridian Waste, Hopkins was employed by Waste Management, Advanced Disposal Services, Veolia Environmental Services, and Allied Waste.
+He is the recipient of many awards, including the Veolia Environmental Services Division of the Year Award in 2008 and, most recently, the IMAA-Aggregate/Asphalt Safety Award – 20 Years Injury Free.

 Cole Crozier